 How many animals on average are surrendered to the humane society each month: About 400, but that number changes throughout the year.
 During the spring and summer, we see more animals coming in.
 Since the announcement that we are becoming no-kill our intake has gone up over 20%.

-We hope it won’t.
+Is space a problem for a no-kill shelter?
 Since starting our no-kill initiative we are making it happen every day.
-With the help of the community through volunteering, fostering animals, increased adoptions, spay and neuter programs and donating to support our all of our programs, we hope to manage the number of animals coming into our care and find homes for them before space becomes a determining factor.
+We do not turn animals away for lack of space or based on old age, health issues, behavioral problems or tendencies toward aggression, which can make an animal harder to adopt.
+At times we are challenged by lack of space, but with the help of the community through volunteering, fostering animals, increased adoptions, spay and neuter programs and donating to support our all of our programs, we work to manage the number of animals coming into our care and find homes for them.